Hanna Herman: Biography

 On 28 October 2012, at the parliamentary elections Herman was elected member of Ukraine's parliament.
 She became the Head of the Ukrainian parliamentary interfactional union of MPs "In the Support of Freedom of Conscience", which was created for promoting the freedom of conscience, protecting the rights of people of different faiths and beliefs, including the representatives of all churches and religious organizations of Ukraine.

 On 23 November 2012, President Yanukovych dismissed Herman from the post of his adviser and head of the presidential administration's department for humanitarian, social and political issues so she could to take in the seat in the Ukrainian Parliament she had won in the October 2012 Ukrainian parliamentary election where she was placed 13th on the election list of the Party of Regions.

 President Yanukovych appointed Herman as his independent advisor when he signed the relevant decree No.13 on 9 January 2013.

 On 16 January 2014 Herman voted for the anti-protest laws that conflict with Constitution of Ukraine, Convention about the protection of human rights and fundamental freedoms, obligations and duties of Ukraine as a member of the UNO, CE and OSCE.

 Herman did not participate in the 2014 Ukrainian parliamentary election.

 On 20 October 2014 the publishing house L'Esprit des Aigles in Belgium published Hanna Herman's book "A Girl and Cosmites" translated into French language.
 Hanna Herman's book was highly valued by the European representatives of intellectual elite.

 On 27 November 2014 Hanna Herman's book "A Girl and Cosmites" which was published in French language this year, was awarded Grand Prix Solenzara.

 On 24 November 2015 Hanna Herman's book "A Girl and Cosmites" appeared in book stores in the West translated into English language.

 On 30 May 2015, together with the publishing house "Yaroslaviv Val" Hanna Herman presented her book at the Book Arsenale in Kyiv.
 All copies of the book were sold out in the first day of the presentation.
-The publishing house would pass the money in favor of orphaned children from Donbass and injured ATO fighters.
+The publishing house would pass the money in favor of orphaned children from Donbas and injured ATO fighters.

 On 18 November 2016 Hanna Herman was named one of the most powerful speakers in the times of Ukraine's independence, along with dissident Viacheslav Chornovil and writer Lina Kostenko.

 She was one of the few former Yanukovich supporters, who did not denounce Yanukovych when he had lost the presidential post.
 Her phrase "I never decline people – neither when they achieve success, nor when they suffer defeat" – was vastly cited by the world media.